coinbase-samples/prime-sdk-dotnet/README.md

-# Coinbase Prime Dotnet SDK
+# Coinbase Prime .NET SDK

 ## Overview

-The _Coinbase Prime Dotnet SDK_ is a sample library that demonstrates the structure of a [Coinbase Prime](https://prime.coinbase.com/) driver for the [REST APIs](https://docs.cdp.coinbase.com/prime/reference).
+The _Coinbase Prime .NET SDK_ is a sample library that demonstrates the structure of a [Coinbase Prime](https://prime.coinbase.com/) driver for the [REST APIs](https://docs.cdp.coinbase.com/prime/reference).

 ## License

-The _Coinbase Prime Dotnet SDK_ sample library is free and open source and released under the [Apache License, Version 2.0](LICENSE).
+The _Coinbase Prime .NET SDK_ sample library is free and open source and released under the [Apache License, Version 2.0](LICENSE).

 The application and code are only available for demonstration purposes.

 ## Usage

-To use the _Coinbase Prime Dotnet SDK_, initialize the Credentials class and create a new client.
+To use the _Coinbase Prime .NET SDK_, initialize the Credentials class and create a new client.
 The Credentials struct is JSON enabled.
 Ensure that Prime API credentials are stored in a secure manner.

 ```c#